RIDWANE-EL-FILALI/Inception-Of-Things/p1/README.md

 pods are identified to a service throught its selected attribute in the manifest file (explain this a bit more with an examples simple snippets )

 * **ClusterIP**: this is a default type of a service.
-* **Headless**: what if the client wantto talk to a pod directly whitout a pod. this stat can happen when we are deploying statefull applications like db, mongodb ..., as an examples and explain the examples in a geneoin way simply in the case of two dbs one in master and worker nodes when new wokrer node starts it has to connect to the master and clone the db stat for this scenario to happen the client has to know each pod ip address there is two ways of doing that one it making a request to the api server and getting all the pods info and they're ips but this will make the application too tied to the k8s api and yo have to get all the pods info everytime. second option is dns lookup how tis work is when performing a dns lookup it only returns the ip address of a service and this will be the service clustesIP. but if you specify the clusterIP attribute to none when performing a dns lookup it will return all the pod ip that are related to that specfic service give an examples snippet
+* **Headless**: what if the client wantto talk to a pod directly whitout a pod. this stat can happen when we are deploying statefull applications like db, mongodb ..., as an examples and explain the examples in a geneoin way simply in the case of two dbs one in master and worker nodes when a new wokrer node starts it has to connect to the master and clone the db stat for this scenario to happen the client has to know each pod ip address there is two ways of doing that one it making a request to the api server and getting all the pods info and they're ips but this will make the application too tied to the k8s api and yo have to get all the pods info everytime. second option is dns lookup how tis work is when performing a dns lookup it only returns the ip address of a service and this will be the service clustesIP. but if you specify the clusterIP attribute to none when performing a dns lookup it will return all the pod ip that are related to that specfic service give an examples snippet
 * **NodePort**:  createsa  service that is accessible one each pod in the cluster as an example other services do no allow access to pods except through the service itself but in nodeport it opens a port directly to the pod explain in better way  so this way the request comes directly throught the prot with no ingres
 * **LoadBalancer**: how it works is the service becomes available externaly through a cloudprovided loadbalancer functionality (explain in a bit more details)  -->